Should money grow on dead trees?

 Financial institutions are funding deforestation

 This policy gap matters.
-The Forest 500 report shows that financial institutions with no deforestation policy have provided $2.7 trillion of financing into the most influential high deforestation-risk companies, and Blackrock, Vanguard, and State Street are responsible for nearly 40% of the total.
+The Forest 500 report shows that financial institutions with no deforestation policy have provided $2.7 trillion of financing into the most influential high deforestation-risk companies – so BlackRock, Vanguard, and State Street are responsible for nearly 40% of the total.

 Non-financial companies are still failing to manage a risk to which they are directly exposed

-Non-financial institutions are doing better – only 34% of the 350 non-financial companies assessed have failed to publish any deforestation policies (vs 63% of financial institutions).
+Non-financial institutions are doing better – only 44% of the 350 companies assessed have failed to publish any deforestation policies.
 That said, only 25% have published a deforestation commitment for all of the high deforestation risk commodities to which they are exposed (beef, soy, palm oil, and timber) and 34% of companies with at least one deforestation commitment have not reported on their progress towards that commitment in the last two years.

 These are the companies that Global Canopy has identified as most exposed to deforestation risk.
-From a funding perspective it is perhaps understandable that 44% of these companies do not consider a deforestation policy worth the effort – it is clear from the fact that 63% of financial institutions lack a deforestation policy that non-financial companies seeking funding have a two-thirds chance of finding a financial institution who will not have a policy to ask their potential clients about deforestation risk.
-But given that deforestation is a risk to which these companies are directly exposed, one would hope they would want to manage it for their own benefit (and for the benefit of the planet).
+It is clear from the figures above that they have a 66% chance of finding a financial institution who will not have a policy about deforestation risk, so from a funding perspective it is perhaps understandable that 44% of these companies do not consider a deforestation policy worth the effort.
+But given that this is a risk to which they are directly exposed , one would hope they would want to manage it for their own benefit (and for the benefit of the planet).

 Policy promises have not been delivered by 2020